Lore Documentation

 lore init | Scan project and generate wiki |

-lore auth login | Authenticate with license key |
+lore auth login --token TOKEN | Authenticate with a session token (manual fallback) |

 lore auth status | Show current tier and usage |

-lore auth logout | Clear stored license key |
+lore auth logout | Clear stored credentials |

 lore history | Show git snapshots |